rmooney7/CORTEX_INTERFERENCE_SVIPT/README.md

 Task code for Logarithmic, Exponential and Random versions of the SVIPT can be found in the svipt_log/exp/rnd_gui files respectively
 Analysis code for the Logarithmic and Exponential versions of the SVIPT can be found in the svipt_analysis_log/exp files respectively

+The Edinburgh Handedness Inventory and TMS screening questionnaire can be used to determine handedness and contraindications to TMS respectively